sabrinandrade/stores-rest-api-test/README.md

 # junit-python
-Repository of simple jUnit tests in Python
+Test automation in Python with dummy projects